drduh/PC-Engines-APU-Router-Guide/README.md

 boot> [Press Enter]
 ```

-When presented with a list of network interfaces, `em0` is the one closest to the serial port:
+When presented with a list of network interfaces, `em0` is the Ethernet port closest to the serial port:

     Available network interfaces are: em0 em1 em2 em3 vlan0.